 Julie holds a bachelor’s degree in history from Wheaton College in Wheaton, IL, and a master’s degree in broadcast journalism from the prestigious Medill School of Journalism at Northwestern University.

-Julie and her husband, Neal, live in the Chicago suburbs and have three children and one grandchild.
+Julie and her husband, Neal, live in the Chicago suburbs and have three children and two grandchildren.